A. Chandranehru: Career

+Assassination

 On the night of 7 February 2005 Chandranehru, along with several members of the Liberation Tigers of Tamil Eelam (LTTE), were travelling from Polonnaruwa to Thirukkovil along the Polonnaruwa-Batticaloa highway in a blue Toyota Dolphin van.
 At around 7.45 pm, at Pillaiyaarady near Namalgama, 40 km north-west of Batticaloa and inside government controlled territory, their vehicle was overtaken by a white van, which had been following them, which then blocked the road.
 Men dressed in military uniforms got out of the white van and ordered the occupants of Chandranehru's Dolphin van to get out.
 The two police officers providing security for Chandranehru did not resist as the men were in military uniforms.
 The men in military uniforms then started shooting at Chandranehru and his group.
 E. Kousalyan, the LTTE's political head for Batticaloa-Ampara District, and four other LTTE members (Nithimaran, Vinodhan, Kamalan and Kumanan) were killed.
 Chandranehru was seriously injured in the attack and was taken to hospital in Colombo National Hospital but the following day (8) he died of his injuries.
 The attack took place close to several Sri Lanka Army camps including Namalgama, Ruwanpitiya, Welikanda, Punanai and Kadwathmadu.
 The assassination was blamed on the government backed Karuna paramilitary group and the Sri Lankan military.
 The Tamil National Force, a TMVP (Karuna Group)/ENDLF front, claimed responsibility for the attack.

 On 12 February 2005 the LTTE conferred the title Maamanithar (great human being) on Chandranehru.